 > xisexpmapgen expmap.img cleaned.evt ae102002010.att

 The output file (expmap.img) contains two maps; a mask image in detector coordinates in the 1st extension and an exposure map in sky coordinates in the 2nd extension.
-Here, we generate a mask image in sky coordinates, and so use the image in the 2nd extension.
+Here, we need a masking image in sky coordinates, and so use the image in the 1st extension.

 This produces a masking image, called skymaskmap.img.
 This may have to be rebinned to match the binning of the exposure map (by default, xselect bins Suzaku images by a factor of 8), before multiplying with the smoothed flatfield image.

 > fimgbin skymaskmap.img skymaskmap_8bin.img 8 > farith flatfield_smo.img skymaskmap_8bin.img flatfield_smo_trim_8bin.img "*"